High school grad surprised by return of dad deployed overseas

 More from Proud American...

-"The entire Soloman family had no idea he would be there until he appeared on the field," the school's student broadcasting group tweeted about the heartfelt reunion.
+"The entire Solomon family had no idea he would be there until he appeared on the field," the school's student broadcasting group tweeted about the heartfelt reunion.

 Tyler told CBS News on Sunday he "had no idea" his father was in attendance at the ceremony, and Damon added that "the expression on [his son's] face was amazing.
 The shock, the emotion, the tears."